Excess & Surplus (E&S) Home Insurance: What It Is and When You Need It

 What happens to my E&S policy if my insurer goes bankrupt?

 Unlike admitted insurance, E&S policies are not backed by your state's guaranty fund.
 If your E&S carrier becomes insolvent while your policy is active, your unpaid claims may not be covered beyond whatever assets the carrier has.
-This is why it's critical to choose an E&S carrier with a strong A.M.
+That's why it's critical to choose an E&S carrier with a strong A.M.
 Best financial strength rating (A- or better) and to work with a broker who vets carrier stability before placing your policy.

 Compare Home Insurance Plans in Ohio